-Michigan has enjoyed a relatively warm, dry summer in 2022, which means that the arrival of the fall colors may be delayed.
+Michigan has enjoyed a relatively warm, and recently wet, summer in 2023, which means that the arrival of the fall colors is right around the corner.
 Fortunately, the September weather so far has been consistent with warm days and cooler nights, which should help bring out the bright oranges, vibrant reds, and golden yellow hues that people hope for each year.

 Initially, many color-changing experts thought that the fall colors would arrive a tad earlier than normal, but weather conditions in the late weeks of August and early September appear to have delayed the arrival.

-The Upper Peninsula is predicted to see peak colors in early or mid-October, while the southernmost corners of the state are not likely to see colors peak until the end of October or early November.
+The Upper Peninsula is predicted to see peak colors in late September and early October, while the southernmost corners of the state are not likely to see colors peak until mid-October.

 Leaf Peeping in the Western Upper Peninsula